MicrosoftDocs/xamarin-docs/docs/android/troubleshooting/questions/android-designer-java-memory.md

 process for the Android designer might be incompatible with some system configurations.

-Starting with Xamarin Studio 5.7.2.7 (and later, Visual Studio for Mac) and Xamarin for Visual Studio 3.9.344 these settings can be customized on a per-project basis.
+Starting with Xamarin Studio 5.7.2.7 (and later, Visual Studio for Mac) and Visual Studio Tools for Xamarin 3.9.344, these settings can be customized on a per-project basis.

 ## New Android designer properties and corresponding Java options